-We are interested in looking at how local, Indigenous, and traditional communities self-organize to manage the common goods of their territories and the impacts on the land of these actions.
+Within this topic, we are interested in looking at how local, Indigenous, and traditional communities self-organize to manage their shared resources and territories, in the context of demographic, cultural, and environmental change.

 Youth Engagement in Commons Management

-Knowledge of youth, their voice, perspective, and participation in the commons, remains emergent at best.
-Currently, Jim, alongside Dr. Gabriela Lichtenstein (Instituto Nacional de Antropologia y Pensamiento Latinoamericano are working with youth from rural Northwestern Argentina, explore if and how the commons is a factor in young peoples; reason to out-migrate (or return) to their home communities, why the commons need young people, and the kinds of commons young people want to be a part of.
-This work highlights the barriers and opportunities for greater youth engagement as commoners, and show why youth, as the next generation of land managers, are such an important demographic to consider.
+Knowledge of youth, their voice, perspectives, and participation in the commons, remains emergent at best.
+Currently, Jim, alongside Dr. Gabriela Lichtenstein (Instituto Nacional de Antropologia y Pensamiento Latinoamericano are working with Indigenous youth from northern Argentina to explore if and how the commons is a factor in young people's reason to out-migrate (or return) to their home communities, why the commons need young people, and the kinds of commons young people want to be a part of.
+This work highlights the barriers and opportunities for greater youth engagement as commoners, and show why youth, as the next generation of land managers, are such an important demographic to consided.

 Future of Forest Work - Peru